olebole/irafdoc/doc/obsutil.sptime.rst

   specified as spectrograph table parameters of the same name.
 Some parameters may also be specified in other tables.
 The tables in which the paramters may be specified are shown in brackets.
-Table values are used only if a string parameter is <tt>""</tt> or a numeric parameter is INDEF.
+Table values are used only if a string parameter is <span style="font-family: monospace;">""</span> or a numeric parameter is INDEF.
   Therefore parameter set values override values in the tables.
 To override a table specified in the spectrograph file by no file the special value
-  <tt>"none"</tt> is used.
+  <span style="font-family: monospace;">"none"</span> is used.
 This task also uses default values, shown below in
   parenthesis, for parameters that have no value specified either in the parameter set or in a table.
   </dd>